Home » Indian Polity » State Human Rights Commission

 The State Human Rights Commission is an important part of Indian Polity which an important subject in UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparations.

-State Human Rights Commission Meaning
+Understanding the State Human Rights Commission

 The Protection of Human Rights Act of 1993, which also gave rise to the National Human Rights Commission, established the State Human Rights Commission at the state level.
-The SHRC is tasked with both defending human rights and investigating cases of human rights violations, however it is only permitted to address issues that are covered by List II of the State List and List III of the Concurrent List.
+The SHRC is tasked with both defending human rights and investigating cases of human rights violations, however, it is only permitted to address issues that are covered by List II of the State List and List III of the Concurrent List.

 The subjects of the SHRC must be those that are listed in the Indian Constitution’s Seventh Schedule.
 If necessary, the respective State Governments are given the authority to establish a Human Rights Commission for their own state.